About

 Work

-I led business development at Reach Labs to deliver long-range wireless power (no wires or batteries) in industrial, asset management, and supply chain applications.
+I led business development at Reach Labs to deliver long-range wireless power in industrial, asset management, and supply chain applications.

 I was the CEO of a consulting firm (acquired by Frontier Energy) specializing in clean energy to commercialize new technology in buildings, vehicles, and power plants.

-I was the Executive Director of Build It Green (nonprofit) to mainstream green building, where I built a network of 2,500 building industry stakeholders (included contractors, suppliers, realtors, lenders, utilities, and public agencies.)
+I was the Executive Director of Build It Green, a nonprofit aimed at mainstreaming green building, where I built a network of 2,500 building industry stakeholders including contractors, suppliers, realtors, lenders, utilities, and public agencies.

 Background